eth-act/zkevm-benchmark-workload/crates/ere-hosts/README.md

 **Note:** Unlike the previous version, you must:
 1. Specify which guest program type to benchmark
-2. For `stateless-validator` and `rlp-encoding-length`: Generate fixture files using the `witness-generator-cli` binary
+2. For `stateless-validator` and `block-encoding-length`: Generate fixture files using the `witness-generator-cli` binary
 3. Explicitly specify which zkVMs to include via feature flags

 Run stateless validator benchmarks with SP1: